Anonymous-AAA/OS_LAB/Assignments/Stage_27/notes.md

 - I guess its because heap pages when needed are allocated together (not as a single page).

 2. What is the reasoning behind the order of choosing the process to swap out?
 Why is a process in WAIT_PROCESS swapped out ahead of a process waiting for the terminal?
 What about processes waiting for the disk?

+3. Is it possible that there are processes waiting for memory, even when MEM_FREE_COUNT > MEM_HIGH?